top of page

 About

-Pamela Fordham is a teacher in Western New York.
+Pamela Fordham is a retired teacher in Western New York.
 Her parents, also career educators, moved to Western New York when Pam was two, and the Western New York community began the “village work” of making her into a teacher.
-Teaching has created countless opportunities to collaborate with her colleagues and her students in many different capacities, and for that she is most grateful.
-In addition to teaching high school English, she also created and taught Race in America, a course for students to learn about and participate in discussions that focused intensely on the issues related to race in America.
+In addition to teaching high school English, she also created and taught Race in America, a course for students to learn about and participate in discussions that focus intensely on the issues related to race in America.

-Pam has never embraced the belief that “those who can’t do, teach,” so she stays engaged in the “doing” by writing poems, editorials, and essays.
+Pam has never embraced the belief that “those who can’t do, teach,” so she stays engaged in the “doing."
 She embraces the “write life” by following wherever her ink pen leads.

 bottom of page